-Are there any alternatives to ankle arthrodesis?
+Are there any alternatives to ankle replacement?

-Simple painkillers such as paracetamol and anti-inflammatory painkillers such as ibuprofen can help control the pain of arthritis.
+Simple painkillers such as paracetamol and anti-inflammatory painkillers such as ibuprofen can help control the pain.
 Supplements to your diet may also help relieve your symptoms.
 Check with your doctor before you take supplements.
 Using a walking stick can make walking easier.
-A plastic splint or a stiff ankle boot with a cushioned heel is sometimes helpful.
+A plastic splint or stiff ankle boot with a cushioned heel is sometimes helpful.